 You can also be charged with No Operators License (NOL) if you are a new resident of North Carolina and fail to get your North Carolina driver’s license within 60 days of moving here.
 Another common way to be charged with NOL is if you are driving on an expired driver’s license, or if you are driving a vehicle such as a commercial vehicle or a motorcycle for which you have not obtained the appropriate license.
 You can also be charged with NOL if you are from a foreign country and you fail to obtain the appropriate paperwork to drive in North Carolina.

-Regardless of the reason for your driver's license suspension or revocation, a Raleigh traffic ticket attorney from the Law Offices of J.M.
-Kotzker, P.C. can help.
-We have been helping North Carolina residents retain their driver's license or get their driving privileges reinstated for more than 19 years.
-Dealing with a license suspension or revocation, traffic violations and fines can be very confusing.
+Regardless of the reason for your driver’s license suspension or revocation, we can help.
+We have been helping North Carolina residents retain their driver’s license or get their driving privileges reinstated for more than 19 years.
+Dealing with a license suspension or revocation, basic traffic violations and fines can be very confusing.
 Regardless of the circumstances that led to your situation, we can advise you of your options and how best to proceed forward.
-Even if you have been caught driving without a valid operator's license, there is still hope for getting your driving privileges back.
+Even if you have been caught driving without a valid operator’s license, there is still hope for getting your driving privileges back.